Compress and encrypt data with NXLog Agent

-Two main concerns when storing log files on disk are reducing the size to save storage space and preventing unauthorized access.
+Two main concerns when storing telemetry data on disk are reducing the size to save storage space and preventing unauthorized access.
 NXLog Agent provides compression and encryption functionality to help you address these.

-Below, we provide examples of compressing and encrypting log files and their inverse operations—decompressing and decrypting log files to process the original logs.
+Below, we provide examples of compressing and encrypting files and their inverse operations—decompressing and decrypting files to process the original data.
 See NXLog Agent log compression and encryption for a further explanation of how compression and encryption data converters work.

-Text compression is very efficient and reduces your log files' size significantly.
+Text compression is very efficient and significantly reduces file size.

 The bigger the file size, the higher the data compression ratio you will achieve.